pascal1a/Connect-4-AI/README.md

 -def opponent_win(board):function that checks if the opponent has  4 discs vertically, horizontally or diagonally

-The A detailed description of the individual steps can be found as as comments in the code.
+A detailed description of the individual steps can be found as as comments in the code.

 **Instructions**